SSDiver2112/SwapSelection/README.md

 ### Options

-Use the Tools/Options page to change the Color and type of thw Swap adornment.
+Use the Tools/Options page to change the Color and type of the Swap adornment.

 ![Options](art/SwapSelectionOptions.png)

-Use the Tools/Options page to change the Color and type of thw Swap adornment.

 Type 1 ![Swap Type](art/SwapSelectionType1.png)